Ucha Sosiashvili

-Ucha Sosiashvili (უჩა სოსიაშვილი; born 26 July 1989) is a Georgian football manager, currently in charge of Regionuli Liga club Samtskhe.
+Ucha Sosiashvili (უჩა სოსიაშვილი; born 26 July 1989) is a Georgian football manager, who most recently was in charge of Erovnuli Liga 2 club Sioni.

 Sosiashvili is the youngest Georgian coach to have won the national league.
 He has guided Dila to their only champion's title in history and achieved back-to-back promotions with Samgurali.

 Career

 Early steps

 Sosiashvili started his managerial career at 35th football school before being appointed as an assistant coach at the national women's team for two years.
 In early 2012, he took charge of the Avaza youth team.
 Pirveli Liga side Samtredia became the first professional men's team which signed a contract with Sosiashvili in the summer of 2013.
 With his team topping the standings by half-season, Sosiashvili drew interest from Dinamo Tbilisi who appointed him as the manager of their reserve team in the 2nd division.

 Youngest champion coach

 On 18 June 2014, 24-year-old Sosiashvili became the youngest top-flight coach in Georgia.
 As he later revealed in an interview, while he was being introduced as head coach of Dila at the press office, some individuals laughed in a humiliating manner.
 Yet, Sosiashvili pledged to build a strong team, ready to compete for top trophies in the future.
 Dila surged forward to emerge among title challengers from the very beginning of the 2014-15 season and claimed the league title on 13 May 2015 after a narrow win over Samtredia with two games still in hand.

 As the youngest coach who had ever won the Georgian league, Ucha Sosiashvili described it as the most pleasant moment of his life, admitting that he could not expect such achievement at the start of this season.
-He also pointed out that his example contradicted with the stereotype, which considers experience as the key to this level of success.
+He also pointed out that his example contradicted with the stereotype, which considers experience as a key to this level of success.

 Sosiashvili left Dila in January 2017, following major changes that saw his entire squad gone and new owners at the helm.